Atlassian Cloud security statement

 People and access

-Our global support team maintains an account on all hosted systems and applications for the purposes of maintenance and support.
+Our global support team maintains an account on all cloud systems and applications for the purposes of maintenance and support.
 This support team accesses hosted applications and data only for purposes of application health monitoring and performing system or application maintenance, and upon customer request via our support system.
 Within Atlassian, only authorized Atlassian employees have access to application data.
-Authentication is done via individual passphrase-protected public keys, rather than passwords, and the servers only accept incoming SSH connections from Atlassian and internal data center IP addresses.
+Authentication is done via individual passphrase-protected public keys, rather than passwords, and the servers only accept incoming SSH connections from Atlassian and internal data center locations.
 Atlassian Cloud is designed to allow application data to be accessible only with appropriate credentials, such that one customer cannot access another customer's data without explicit knowledge of that other customers' login information.
 Customers are responsible for maintaining the security of their own login information.

 The Atlassian operations team monitors the Atlassian Cloud platform 24x7 from operation centers in Sydney, San Francisco, and Amsterdam.
 Information about system uptime is publicly available here.